-Yamaha is, without a doubt, one of the best manufactures for music instruments.
-And the Yamaha DTX532K is just one of the products that make this company so awesome.
+Yamaha is, without a doubt, one of the best manufacturers of musical instruments.
+The Yamaha DTX532K is one product that makes this company awesome.

-I have just felt like reviewing this one because it hit me that perhaps there is a lot to drums than just loud noise.
-And I know you may have felt that way too.
+I have just felt like reviewing this one because it hit me that perhaps there is more to a good drum set than the sound.
+Perhaps you feel the same as me and are looking for an outstanding electronic drum.

 About The Yamaha DTX532K

 The Yamaha DTX532K is one of the latest modest by Yamaha.
-It is an electronic drum that allows you to start playing immediately.
+It is an electronic kit that allows you to start playing immediately.

 Even better, the drum has some scoring features that will help you practice without any problems.